usnews/dari/docs/documentation/documentation.md

 ### Getting Started

 Dari provides a Maven archetype to help you quickly set up a new web application.
-After running the following command in a terminal, you'll have a project directory named after the `artifacedId` you provided.
+Replace the value for `groupId` with your company name, and the value for `artifactId` with your project's name.
+After running the following command in a terminal, you'll have a project directory named after the `artifactId` you provided.

     mvn archetype:generate -B \
         -DarchetypeRepository=http://public.psddev.com/maven \